-Use the following procedure to restore system settings to the values set at the factory.
-This procedure will possibly change the DFL-200 firmware version to lower version if it has been upgraded.
+Use the following procedure to restore system settings to the factory defaults.
+This procedure will possibly change the DFL-700 firmware version to a lower version if it has been upgraded.

-This procedure deletes all of the changes that you have made to the DFL-200 configuration and reverts the system to its original configuration including resetting interface addresses.
+This procedure deletes all of the changes that you have made to the DFL-700 configuration and reverts the system to its original configuration, including resetting interface addresses.

-ollow these steps reset the DFL-200 to factory default.
+Follow these steps to reset the DFL-700 to factory default settings.

-- Step 1.
-Under the Tools menu and the Reset section, click on the Reset to Factory Defaults button. - Step 2.
-Click OK in the dialog to reset the unit to factory default, or press Cancel to cancel.
+Step 1.
+Under the Tools menu and the Reset section, click on the Reset to Factory Defaults button.

+Step 2.
+Click OK in the dialog to reset the unit to factory defaults, or press Cancel to cancel.

-You can restore your system settings by uploading a previously downloaded system configurations file to the DFL-200 if a backup of the device has been done.
+You can restore your system settings by uploading a previously downloaded system configurations file to the DFL-700 if a backup of the device has been done.